Selling a Business to a Competitor: Risks, Benefits, and How to Protect Yourself

 Pre-Sale Preparation: Fortifying Your Defenses

-The foundation of a secure strategic sale is laid long before formal discussions begin.
-Thorough pre-sale preparation is critical to minimize vulnerabilities.
+The foundation of a secure strategic sale is laid long before formal discussions.
+Thorough pre-sale preparation minimizes vulnerabilities.

-• Strengthening Internal Controls and Data Security: Before exposing your business to external scrutiny, ensure all sensitive data is properly categorized, secured, and access-controlled.
-Implement robust cybersecurity measures, conduct internal audits, and establish clear protocols for handling confidential information.
+- Strengthening Internal Controls and Data Security: Before external scrutiny, ensure all sensitive data is categorized, secured, and access-controlled.
+Implement robust cybersecurity, conduct internal audits, and establish clear protocols for handling confidential information.
 This includes physical security of documents and digital security of networks and databases.

 Structuring the Process for Confidentiality: A Multi-Layered Approach